-Number of Observations (1) Type of Parameter Water- Quality Standard Water-Chemistry Condition Indicating Potential for Moderate Impairment (2) Water-Chemistry Condition Indicating Potential for Severe Impairment (2) Fewer than 10 observations are available for the applicable water- chemistry parameter Toxic (3) Acute Among all parameters, one observation exceeds an applicable standard.
+Number of Observations (1) Type of Parameter Water Quality Standard Water Chemistry Condition Indicating Potential for Moderate Impairment (2) Water Chemistry Condition Indicating Potential for Severe Impairment (2) Fewer than 10 Toxic (3) Acute Among all parameters, one observation exceeds an applicable standard.
 Among all parameters, two or more observations exceed an applicable standard.
-Among all parameters, Chronic Among all parameters, there is one exceedance of an applicable standard (6) . there are two or more independent exceedances of an applicable standard (5)(6) .
-Nontoxic (7) Other Among all parameters, two observations exceed an applicable standard.
+Among all parameters, there observations are available for the applicable water chemistry Chronic Among all parameters, there is one exceedance of an applicable standard (6) . are two or more independent exceedances of an applicable standard (5)(6). parameter Non-toxic (7) Other Among all parameters, two observations exceed an applicable standard.
 Among all parameters, three or more observations exceed an applicable standard.

-- 1. The most recent consecutive three years of data are used.
-It is not necessary that observations be available for every parameter of each type; the assessment is based on available data.
-As used in Table C-1, "sufficient water chemistry data" means a dataset at least as representative of water-chemistry conditions as the three-year dataset that is typically available from an Ambient Water Quality Monitoring Network site. - 2.
+- 1. The most recent, consecutive three years of data are used.
+Observations are not required to be available for every parameter of each type; the assessment is based on available data.
+As used in Table C-1, "sufficient water chemistry data" means a dataset that is representative of water chemistry conditions and includes at least as much data as is typically available from the Intensive Basin Surveys (three sampling events between May and October of a single year). - 2.
 If conditions in at least one table cell apply, then the potential for impairment is indicated. - 3.
-Includes 2, 4-D, alachlor, atrazine, ammonia, arsenic, barium, benzene, cadmium, chloride, chlorine, chromium (hexavalent and trivalent), copper, cyanazine, cyanide, dicamba, endrin, ethylbenzene, fluoride, iron, lead, manganese, mercury, metolachlor, metribuzin, nickel, selenium, silver, sulfate, terbufos, toluene, xylenes, and zinc or any parameter with an acute or chronic aquatic-life criterion derived according to 35 IAC 302.210.
-If no specific chronic water-quality standard applies, then the standard is interpreted as an acute one. - 4.
-Hereafter in this table, "applicable standard" refers to an Illinois General Use Water Quality Standard, 35 IAC 302.208, 302.212, 303.444, and 35 IAC 303.311 through 303.445) or an aquatic-life criterion derived according to 35 IAC 302.210. - 5.
-Relevant chronic standards are defined in 35 IAC 302.208, 302.210, 302.212, and 303.444.
+Includes 2,4-D, alachlor, atrazine, ammonia, arsenic, barium, benzene, cadmium, chloride, chlorine, chromium (hexavalent and trivalent), copper, cyanazine, cyanide, dicamba, endrin, ethylbenzene, fluoride, iron, lead, manganese, mercury, metolachlor, metribuzin, nickel, selenium, silver, sulfate, terbufos, toluene, xylenes, and zinc or any parameter with an acute or chronic aquatic life criterion derived according to 35 Ill.
+Adm.
+Code 302.210.
+If no specific chronic water quality standard applies, then the standard is interpreted as an acute one. - 4.
+Hereafter in this table, "applicable standard" refers to an Illinois General Use Water Quality Standard, 35 Ill.
+Adm.
+Code 302.208, 302.212, 303.444, and 35 Ill.
+Adm.
+Code 303.311 through 303.445 or an aquatic life criterion derived according to 35 Ill.
+Adm.
+Code 302.210. - 5.
+Relevant chronic standards are defined in 35 III.
+Adm.
+Code 302.208, 302.210, 302.212, and 303.444.
 We apply chronic standards as follows.
-If the chronic standard is exceeded for more than four days as determined by linear interpolation of three or more observations, then the water-chemistry condition indicates the potential for moderate impairment.
-If the chronic standard is exceeded for more than one independent set of observations, then the water-chemistry condition indicates the potential set of observations, then the water-chemistry condition indicates the potential for severe impairment.
-For details see Appendix B-2: A New Method to Apply Chronic Water-Quality Standards When Assessing Attainment of Aquatic Life Use in Illinois Waters - 6.
-For a chronic standard, independent exceedance means a set of exceeding observations that does not share any observations with another set of exceeding observations. - 7.
+If the chronic standard is exceeded for more than four days as determined by linear interpolation of three or more observations, then the water chemistry condition indicates the potential for moderate impairment.
+If the chronic standard is exceeded for more than one independent set of observations, then the water chemistry condition indicates the potential for severe impairment.
+For details, see Appendix B-3: A Linear Interpolation Method to Apply Chronic Water Quality Standards When Assessing Attainment of Aquatic Life Use in Illinois Waters. - 6.
+For a chronic standard, independent exceedance means a set of exceeding observations that do not share any observations with another set of exceeding observations. - 7.
 Includes: water temperature, pH, and dissolved oxygen.